ief015/KOHCTPYKTOP/snippets/logic-gates.md

 ### NPN Design

-By using multiple NPN gates (one for every 2 inputs), with a shared output, we create an OR gate with a low rising/falling lag of 1/1.
+By using multiple NPN gates (one for every 2 inputs) with a shared output, we create an OR gate with a low rising/falling lag of 1/1.

 ```